cyber-dojo-retired/runner-stateful/README.md

 ```

 # old_avatar
-The given avatar has left the given kata.
+The avatar with the given avatar_name_ has left
+the kata with the given kata_id.
 - parameters
 ```
   image_name   eg "cyberdojofoundation/gcc_assert"